 The act of cleaning provides a sense of control over your environment

-If you noticed yourself cleaning more during the quarantine, chances are you’re not just doing so to keep your home tidy but also because it helps with your mental health.
-The stress and anxiety that come with the global pandemic may make you feel overwhelmed, which is why you turn to self-soothing rituals like cleaning.
+If you’ve noticed yourself cleaning more during quarantine, chances are you’re not just doing so to keep your home tidy but also to keep your mental health in check.
+The stress and anxiety that come with the COVID-19 pandemic may make you feel overwhelmed, which is why you turn to self-soothing rituals like cleaning.

-The reason why you turn to cleaning when you’re stressed or anxious is that it gives you control.
-A study published in the Journal of Mindfulness showed that people who mindfully wash dishes are less likely to be nervous and see an improvement in their mental state especially because the routine allows skin to absorb the warmth of the water and inhale the scent of the soap—making you feel more calm and collected.
+One clear reason why is that it gives a sense of control.
+A study in the Journal of Mindfulness showed that people who wash dishes are less likely to be nervous and see an improvement in their mental state.
+This is because the routine allows skin to absorb the warmth of the water and inhale the scent of the soap, making you more calm and collected.

 Another reason why cleaning has a positive impact on mental health is that when you clean, you get rid of clutter.
-According to Sherrie Bourg Carter, a psychologist and author of “High-Octane Women: How Superachievers Can Avoid Burnout,” unwanted clutter is linked with negative emotions like irritability, stress, worry, tension and confusion because it triggers the stress hormone cortisol.
+According to Sherrie Bourg Carter, a psychologist and author of “High-Octane Women: How Superachievers Can Avoid Burnout,” unwanted clutter is linked to negative emotions like irritability, stress, worry, tension, and confusion because it triggers the stress hormone cortisol.

-Meanwhile, having a clean and clutter-free environment helps boost your sense of well-being, happiness and calmness.
-It also gives you something to do while self isolating.
-In a time when everyone is experiencing heightened stress, people crave structure and familiarity and cleaning can give just that: the feeling of productivity.
+Meanwhile, having a neat environment helps boost your sense of well-being, happiness, and calmness.
+It also gives you something to do while self-isolating.
+At a time when everyone is experiencing heightened stress, people crave structure and familiarity and cleaning can give just that: the feeling of productivity.